Nestor162/CodeSnap/README.md

 - Implementing a progress bar to provide visual feedback during image generation, thereby enhancing the overall user experience.
 - Exploring a theme gallery and a saved code snippet gallery for user convenience.

-## Credits
+## Acknowledgments

-CodeSnap extends its appreciation to [RealPython](https://realpython.com/python-code-image-generator/) for their valuable resources and inspiration.
+This project was inspired by and developed with the guidance of the tutorial provided by [RealPython](https://realpython.com/python-code-image-generator/).
+Thanks to RealPython for providing valuable resources and guidance.